prod-feng/hpc-nodes-viewer/README.md

 Standalone webapp to list all managed devices in an integrated and organized way.
 For HPC data center, you can put managed UPS, PDU, Switch, storage servers, JBOD chassis, etc into a single web page.
-It works kind of like a property management system, and most importantly gives admins a single entry to manage all critical devices.
+It works kind of like a property management system, and most importantly gives admins an integrated interface to manage all critical devices.

 Put all the nodes information in a CSV file, by default: nodes.csv.
 You can also open any CSV files, once they have the format of:
 ~~~